alexisr93/SignInSheet-App/README.md

-Sign In Sheet
+Sign-In Sheet

 Working on README

-General: Provide a free Sign In solution that will work on any device, online or offline.
+General: Provide an Open Source Sign-In solution that will work on any device, online or offline.